 The DVPHP is mainly responsible for administering the 3rd year of the BVSc degree program.
-This Department also provides specialized services to several state and non-governmental organizations and to the public on food safety and quality assurance, particularly on analysis of antimicrobial residues in poultry and shrimp.
-The Food Safety laboratory of this Department is the only laboratory in the university entire system with government accreditation.
+The Food Safety and Quality Assurance Laboratory of this Department is the only laboratory in the Sri Lankan university system with ISO17025 accreditation.
 The department consists of the following academic staff members:

+Dr. B.R.
+Fernanado Senior Lecturer and Head of the Department

+Dr. R.S.
+Kalupahana Professor

 Dr. M.H.
-Hathurusinghe Senior Lecturer & Head
+Hathurusinghe Senior Lecturer Dr. K.S.A.

-Dr. R.S.
-Kalupahana Senior Lecturer

-Dr. B.R.
-Fernanado Senior Lecturer

-Dr. K.S.A.
 Kottawatta Senior Lecturer

 Dr. H.M.T.
-Karunarathna Lecturer (Probationary)
+Karunarathna Lecturer